 This top-up degree will build on the learning outcomes of the Foundation Degree Learning and Teaching (SEND) and your professional experience.
 The degree is designed to produce practitioners who are able to question and critically analyse education policies and initiatives and who can make an informed contribution to their organisation.
 It is structured and delivered in such a way that you have the opportunity to understand and assimilate new ideas and concepts and to apply these in practice.
 The BA is firmly rooted in professional practice and combines scholarly activities with learning through experience of work.
 The course develops your skills in supporting learners and optional modules allow you to develop more specialised skills and knowledge in areas which affect your own practice.

-In year 1 core modules will look at issues and ethics in professional practice, research methods and introduction to autism.
+In year 1 core modules will look at issues and ethics in professional practice, research methods and an introduction to autism.
 You will also have the opportunity to choose from optional modules looking at leadership, playful learning and exploring learning identities.
 In year 2 you will focus on your dissertation.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.